Octal to Binary Converter

 What is an Octal to Binary Converter? expand_more

-What is the octal numeral system? expand_more
+What is the octal numeral system used for today? expand_more